 When stress occurs, cortisol levels rise to provide a surge of energy to help us escape “danger.”
 However, when cortisol levels are too high it can be deceiving as it can mimic the feeling of being ultra-productive but in actual fact is robbing us of much needed sleep.

 Women and high cortisol

-Women who experience high cortisol levels can display several symptoms, some of which include:
+Women who experience high cortisol levels can display several symptoms, some of